NHSDigital/integration-adaptor-nhais/REPORTING.md

 ## Missing Inbound Transaction

-It is possible that an inbound transaction was not processed successfully by the adaptor or lost in transmission.
-If any missing inbound transaction is identified the GP System operator must check the dead-letter queues for any messages that could not be processed successfully and correlate with the application logs to determine the cause of the error.
-If there are no matching messages in the dead-letter queues then the GP System operator must ask the NHAIS operator for the reason why the message was not received.
+It is possible, however unlikely, that an inbound transaction fails to process successfully is lost in transmission.
+If any missing inbound transactions are identified the GP System operator must check the dead-letter queues for any messages that could not be processed successfully and correlate with the application logs to determine the cause of the error.
+If there are no matching messages in the dead-letter queues then the GP System operator must ask the NHAIS operator to investigate and possibly resend the lost message.

 A "Missing Sequence Number Report" on the `inboundState` collection can detect these faults.

+## Matching Interchange Sequence Numbers to Operation Ids

+It is possible, however unlikely, that the NHAIS operator may call upon the GP System to re-enter transactions due to a data loss in an NHAIS system.
+The data that needs to be re-entered would be identified by interchange sequence numbers.

+A "Interchange-OperationId Report" will map a range of interchange sequence numbers to their cooresponding operation ids.

 ## Adaptor State Database Overview